 Dominic is the former head of school at Riverdale Country School, a pre-K–12 independent school in New York City.
 He is the founder of Plussed+, a learning-experience design studio based at Riverdale.
-Dominic is a steering committee member of the International Positive Education Network, a board member of the Mastery Transcript Consortium, and a member of the leadership team of nXu.
+Dominic is a steering committee member of the International Positive Education Network and a member of the leadership team of nXu.
 Previously, Dominic worked in a variety of teaching and administrative roles in schools in Europe and the Middle East.
 His work has focused on curriculum development, character development, and positive psychology.

 Dave Levin | Co-Founder and Emeritus Board Member